briggsprashar/sports_metric_analysis/README.md

 ## 1. Description

 This project is research-oriented exploratory data analysis (EDA) project using an existing SBU athlete sport-performance sanitized dataset.
-It involves **federated anaytics** including data-cleaning, transformation and extraction to make the data direct query-based to do further exploratory data analysis (EDA) using lightweight ad-hoc querying.
+It involves **federated analytics** including data-cleaning, transformation and extraction to make the data direct query-based to do further exploratory data analysis (EDA) using lightweight ad-hoc querying.

 A literature review based research question and hypothesis guided the EDA.

-The unified collegiate athletics dataset had data different metrics captured from Hawkins, Kinexon and Vald.
+The unified collegiate athletics dataset had data different metrics captured from Hawkins, Kinexion and Vald.
 This data was stored in long format for each athlete and test, giving detailed, timestamped performance metrics for the anonymized athletes across multiple teams across various metrics and data-source devices.
 Each row had a unique test.
 About a million rows were usable due to lack of appropriate data.

 ### Project Workflow